2022-23 Residence Life Handbook

 - All available avenues of attempt will be made to locate the resident in questions.
 Make immediate contact to Campus Security at (641) 683-5300.

-- Campus security will notify the student’s designated emergency contact if the student is determined missing.
+- Campus Safety and Security will notify the student’s designated emergency contact if the student is determined missing.

 All residence hall residents were required to provide an emergency contact number at the time of application.
 If none was made at that time or if a resident wishes to change their emergency contact information, please contact the Housing office.
 All change requests are kept confidential.